-Whether or not a small business investor, or any investor for that matter, reinvests his or her dividends can have an enormous effect on their ultimate net worth.
+Whether or not a small business investor reinvests his or her dividends can have an enormous effect on their ultimate net worth.
 There is no right or wrong answer.
 If you desire to live better now and give up more wealth in the future, taking dividends can be a rational course of action.
-If you would rather be richer in the future and are willing to risk additional capital in that pursuit, reinvesting dividends can be the more intelligent strategy.
+If you would rather be richer in the future and are willing to risk additional capital in that pursuit, reinvesting dividends can be a more intelligent strategy.
 In any event, when you move beyond having a job, dividends from profits are the second most common source of wealth for small business investors.

 Once a company has grown beyond the small business realm, it could become attractive enough that outside investors want to own it.
 When this happens, these investors may offer to buy the company.
 With few exceptions, the primary source of value for an operating business that generates good returns on capital is the earnings power, not the assets on the balance sheet.
-For example, manufacturing plant machinery isn't worth much when bought on the liquidation market, but when acquired as part of an on-going company that produces large profits, it is valuable.
+For example, manufacturing plant machinery isn't worth much when bought on the liquidation market.
+Still, when acquired as part of an on-going company that produces large profits, it is valuable.